Create and manage shares for Delta Sharing

 Compute requirements:

-If you use SQL statements to add a schema to a share (or update or remove a schema), you must use a SQL warehouse on SQL compute version 2023.35 or above, or a cluster running Databricks Runtime 13.2 or above.
+If you use SQL statements to add a schema to a share (or update or remove a schema), you must use a SQL warehouse or compute running Databricks Runtime 13.3 LTS or above.
 Doing the same using Catalog Explorer has no compute requirements.

 Create a share object